Thoughts on how to model

 GENERAL THOUGHTS ABOUT MODELING

-MODELING IS REALLY ACTING (both portrait clients and models)
+MODELING IS REALLY ACTING

 When you're modeling, you're playing a character, acting out an emotion or situation.
 Go with it.
 Find something from your personal life that you can use to portray your prompt.
 For instance, if you're supposed to be sad, think of something that made you sad.
 How did you feel when it happened.
 Let that feeling wash over you.
 If you can re-enact that situation, your performance will be much more effective.

-THE BUSINESS OF MODELING IS ADVERTISING (for aspiring models)
+THE BUSINESS OF MODELING IS ADVERTISING

 Models are used to sell a product.
 Commercial models sell products they are somehow endorsing.
 Editorial shots illustrate a concept.
 Fashion models are there only to show the clothing at its best.
 Models do not get paid because they're pretty.
 They get paid when they can help sell something.